What to expect during an eye exam

 Visual field test

-In some cases, your eye doctor may want to check for the possible presence of blind spots (.
+In some cases, your eye doctor may want to check for the possible presence of blind spots (scotomas) in your peripheral or "side" vision by performing a visual field test.
 These types of blind spots can originate from eye diseases such as glaucoma.

 Analysis of blind spots also may help identify specific areas of brain damage caused by a stroke or tumor.